OctopusDeploy/docs/docs/deployment-examples/database-deployments/sql-server/redgate.md

 #### Polling Tentacles

-The process to register polling tentacles as workers takes place in the `Tentacle Manager` on the server hosting the tentacle.
+The process to register Polling Tentacles as workers takes place in the `Tentacle Manager` on the server hosting the tentacle.
 Select the polling tentacle to get started with the wizard.

 ![](images/polling-tentacle-selection.png)